Composables

 - Prevent accidental overwrites — The

-default: trueoption ensures variables aren't redefined when composables are called multiple times - Return typed references - Functions return typed variable references that other code can safely use
+{ default: true }option ensures variables are not redefined when composables are called multiple times - Return typed references — Functions return typed variable references that other code can safely use

 The idempotency pattern ensures that composables can be called multiple times without side effects.
 This is critical for design tokens that might be imported from multiple places.